-If you've booked a vacation rental in the last few years, you've felt the sting of the service fee.
-You find a place you like, the nightly rate looks reasonable, and then you get to the checkout screen.
-Suddenly $250/night is $310/night.
-A four-night stay that looked like $1,000 is now $1,240.
+You find a place you like.
+The nightly rate looks reasonable.
+Then you hit the checkout screen and $250/night is suddenly $310/night.
+A four-night stay that looked like $1,000 is $1,240.

 That extra $140-200 is the Airbnb guest service fee.
-It's real money.
-And if you book vacation rentals more than once a year, it adds up fast.
-The good news is there's a straightforward way to avoid most of it: book direct with the property owner.
+If you book vacation rentals more than once a year, it adds up fast.
+The straightforward fix: book direct with the property owner.

-The details that matter.
-Same house, same host, lower total if you skip the platform fee.
+The Cozy Cactus, Indio.
+Same house, same host, lower total cost when you book direct.

 The Math, Honestly

 Airbnb charges guests a service fee that typically runs 14-16% of the subtotal (nightly rate plus cleaning fee, before taxes).
-On a $1,000 stay, that's $140-160 going to Airbnb.
-Not to the host.
-Not toward your stay in any way.
-Purely a platform fee.
+On a $1,000 stay, that's $140-160 going to Airbnb, not the host, not toward your stay in any way.

-Here's the thing: the host doesn't see that money.
-The property owner is separately charged a 3% host fee on their end.
+The host is separately charged a 3% fee on their end.
 So a $1,000 booking costs the guest $1,150 and nets the host about $970.
-Airbnb pockets around $180 from the same transaction.
+Airbnb keeps around $180 from the same transaction.
+When you book direct through a property's own website, that fee disappears entirely.

 What That Looks Like in Practice